lenstronomy.Util package

 Parameters:

-• numPix – number of pixels per axis Give an integers for a square grid, or a 2-length sequence (first, second axis length) for a non-square grid.
+• num_pix – number of pixels per axis Give an integers for a square grid, or a 2-length sequence (first, second axis length) for a non-square grid.

-• deltapix – pixel size
+• delta_pix – pixel size

 • subgrid_res – sub-pixel resolution (default=1)